gsa-oes/office-of-evaluation-sciences/_resources/4-publications.md

 - This study conducted several randomized letter interventions targeting high-volume prescribers of drugs that can harm patients.
 It utilized a continuous improvement approach that rapidly evaluates each round and uses the results to inform subsequent work.

 Sacarny, A., Yokum, D., Finkelstein, A., & Agrawal, S. (2017).
 Medicare letters to curb overprescribing of controlled substances had no detectable effect on providers.
 Health Affairs, 35(3): 471-479. <a class="usa-link usa-link--external" href="URL">https://doi.org/10.1377/hlthaff.2015.1025</a>.
-- This study used a randomized controlled trial approach to evaluate a low-cost, light-touch intervention aimed at reducing the inappropriate provision of Schedule II controlled substances in the Medicare Part D Program.
+- This study used a randomized controlled trial approach to evaluate a low-cost, light-touch intervention aimed at reducing the inappropriate provision of Schedule II controlled substances in the Medicare Part D Program.  <a href="https://oes.gsa.gov/assets/publications/1510-medicare-letters-to-curb-overprescribing.pdf">Ungated access.</a>

 ## 2016
 Boland, A. C. (2016).
 Behavioral insights for better implementation in government.
 Public Administration Review 76, no. 4 (June 2016).